-We recommend the last one since as I said we had to walk at night and was an ass saver.
+We recommend the last one, as I mentioned above we had to walk at night and was an ass saver.

 The next day we did Playa brava- Pueblito-Cabo San Juan, another 9-10Km walk and you will have to cross Pueblito -that means going up-.
 Please, don’t do anything stupid, you won’t be the first person that needs to be rescued from the park in a helicopter, don’t be the helicopter guy.

-Keep in mind this is a pretty wild environment so do not annoy the animals and keep always an eye for snakes, there are just a few venomous ones but they won’t attack unless you are a thread, then, most of them are just going to hit you with their body.
+Keep in mind this is a pretty wild environment so do not annoy the animals and keep always an eye for snakes, there are just a few venomous ones but they won’t attack unless you are a thread.

 The 90% of the people only visit the beaches -not surprised- so if you want to have some extra adventure just walk!, we were able to explore the park in a way most people never will.
 Also, keep in mind a trek to the Lost city is possible, it takes about a week and it can only be made with a tour operator.